buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/jobs.md

 The following methods are available to set properties on an environment variable.

 - *Name* (mandatory): specifies the name of the environment variable to be provided to the Job.
-This can be referenced from within shell commands with name in UPPER_CASE.
+This can be referenced from within shell commands with name in ALL_CAPS.

 - *Value*: specifies a literal value for the environment variable; use this only for values that do not need to be kept secret.